incremental-graph-code/igc/docs/backend/README.md

 # Backend

-This directory hosts the Node.js and TypeScript backend application for IncrGraph.
+This directory hosts the Node.js and TypeScript backend application for IGC.
 It includes the API and server-side logic necessary for the application.

 ## Prerequisites